These are the countries where novel coronavirus cases have been confirmed worldwide - Local News 8

 According to Golikova, Russia will begin evacuating its citizens from the Chinese provinces of Wuhan and Hubei, where there are 300 and 341 Russians respectively.

-The seventh death happened on February 23, and was a 62-year-old man, said officials.
+The seventh death happened on February 23, and was a 62-year-old man, according to officials.

 Spain (at least 2 cases)